greim/html-tokenizer/readme.md

 ## Parser Example

 A basic HTML parser is included in the project which you can require separately.
+Instead of just telling you what things it finds, its reveals the tag structure of the document.
+The tokenizer makes no such guarantees.

 ```js
 var Parser = require('html-tokenizer/parser')